keenanromain/AWS-SAA-C02-Study-Guide/README.md

 Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
 It's a fully managed, multiregion, multimaster, durable non-SQL database.
 It comes with built-in security, backup and restore, and in-memory caching for internet-scale applications.

 ### DynamoDB Key Details:
-- The main components of DyanmoDB are:
+- The main components of DynamoDB are:
   - a collection which serves as the foundational table
   - a document which is equivalent to a row in a SQL database
   - key-value pairs which are the fields within the document or row
 - The convenience of non-relational DBs is that each row can look entirely different based on your use case.
 There doesn't need to be uniformity.
 For example, if you need a new column for a particular entry you don't also need to ensure that that column exists for the other entries.
-- DyanmoDB supports both document and key-value based models.
+- DynamoDB supports both document and key-value based models.
 It is a great fit for mobile, web, gaming, ad-tech, IoT, etc.
 - DynamoDB is stored via SSD which is why it is so fast.
 - It is spread across 3 geographically distinct data centers.
 - The default consistency model is Eventually Consistent Reads, but there are also Strongly Consistent Reads.